Sarah Burney: Clarentine (1796) & Geraldine Facuonberg (1808)

+Traits of Nature (1812)

-Her third novel, Traits of Nature, was a popular success, the first edition selling out in four months.
+Burney's third novel, Traits of Nature, was a popular success, with the first edition selling out in four months.
 Its publisher, Henry Colburn, paid her £50 for each of the five volumes of Traits of Nature, which appeared under her own name, although he was concerned that they should not be confused with works by a probably pseudonymous Caroline Burney, which had appeared in 1809 and 1810.
 Traits of Nature was reprinted at least once in the same year (in four volumes). and was still available in 1820.
-It is a large-scale treatment of family and inter-family relationships in the capital and the countryside, with strong emphasis on right and wrong behaviour in a moral sense.
+It is a large-scale treatment of family and inter-family relationships in the capital and the countryside, with strong emphasis on morality.

 The novel incidentally comments on many aspects of life in the 1810s.
 One example is a shift in upper-class education and children's story-telling from fantasy to didacticism.
 She has the 14-year-old Christina Cleveland remark to the heroine, Adela, "Well, then; you know fairy-tales are forbidden pleasures in all modern school-rooms.
 Mrs. Barbauld, and Mrs. Trimmer, and Miss Edgeworth, and a hundred others, have written good books for children, which have thrown poor Mother Goose, and the Arabian Nights, quite out of favour;—at least, with papas and mamas."

 The black maid Amy, who accompanies the seven-year-old Adela to her foster parents, leaves a household where Adela's brother Julius can ridicule her and heap her with racial slurs, into one where she is treated kindly, if somewhat condescendingly by modern standards.
 Amy continues to play an intermittent, positive role to the end of the story.
 There is implied criticism of the bluestocking aspirations of some women in that period, noted by the anonymous reviewer in The Critical Review, who quoted a passage in which the heroine Adela's wayward brother Julius twits his cousin Barbara for learning obscure foreign languages but remaining "shamefully ignorant of good plain English."
 The reviewer saw most of the characters as "old acquaintances only in new situations", rather than originals, and noted some similarities with Fanny Burney's Cecilia (1792) and even between the heroine and Evelina, the eponymous heroine of Fanny Burney's 1778 novel.
 Nonetheless, he called the novel accomplished and singled out the character of Adela's wayward brother Julius as original and well-drawn.
 Modern readers may notice that the plot relies on a number of coincidences and its ends are tied up somewhat abruptly.
 The book was also reviewed in the prestigious Quarterly Review and elsewhere.